huaminghuangtw/Shortcutomation-Newsletter/posts/shortcut-input-magic-youre-probably-missing.md

 	* ⭐️ This is my favorite choice for shortcuts that require input.
 For example:
 		1. Ask For “Date” in the [“❝ Capture Quotes”](https://shortcutomation.com/gallery/second-brain/capture-quotes/) shortcut
 		2. Ask For “Text” in the [“✏️ Create New Journal”](https://shortcutomation.com/gallery/journaling/create-new-journal/) shortcut
-	* If you prefer **Continue**, add an **If Shortcut Input doesn't have any value** block at the start to deal with missing input.
+	* If you prefer **Continue**, add an **If Shortcut Input doesn’t have any value** block at the start to deal with missing input.
 However, using **Ask For** removes this extra step—see the [“Reverse Image Search”](https://shortcutomation.com/gallery/standalone-fun/reverse-image-search/) example.

 3. **Get Clipboard**